metacpan/metacpan-cpan-extracted/distros/B/Bio-Roary/README.md

 ```

 ## Ancient systems and versions of perl
 The code will not work with perl 5.8 or below (pre-modern perl).
 We no longer test against 5.10 (released 2007).
-If your running a very old verison of Linux, your also in trouble.
+If you're running a very old verison of Linux, you're also in trouble.

 # Versions of software we test against
 * Perl 5.14, 5.16, 5.20, 5.24